Srikalyan116/Mark_Agentic_rag/README.md

 A production-style AI application demonstrating Python, FastAPI, RAG, vector search, prompt engineering, tool use, agent workflows, debugging, and LLM API integration.

-## Why this project is useful for interviews

 This repo maps directly to AI/ML Engineer and LLM Application Engineer job requirements: